nuwave/lighthouse/docs/6/digging-deeper/feature-toggles.md

 # Feature Toggles

-Lighthouse allows you to conditionally show or hide elements of your schema.
+Lighthouse allows you to conditionally show or hide elements (fields, types, arguments or input fields) of your schema.

 ## @show and @hide